Lumpy Gravy: Release, lawsuit and reediting

-Capitol released Lumpy Gravy on August 7, 1967, only on the 4-track cartridge format, apparently in limited numbers.
-This version of the album is markedly different from the Lumpy Gravy that would become an official entry in Zappa's catalog.
+Capitol released the original all-orchestral Lumpy Gravy album on August 7, 1967, only on the 4-track cartridge format, apparently in limited numbers.
 Capitol also intended to release a single consisting of the pieces "Gypsy Airs" and "Sink Trap" to promote its release.
 In response to the album's release, MGM threatened a lawsuit, claiming that its release violated Zappa's contract.

 During the litigation, Zappa expanded and significantly edited the album, adding spoken word and musique concrète interludes, as well as some pieces of music from his pre-Mothers archives.
 The original Lumpy Gravy was not re-released until 2009, with the Zappa Records triple-CD release, The Lumpy Money Project/Object.

 The dialogue segments were recorded at Apostolic Studios in New York City after Zappa discovered that the strings of the studio's grand piano would resonate if a person spoke near those strings.
 The "piano people" experiment involved Zappa having various speakers improvise dialogue using topics offered by Zappa.
 Most of the dialogue on the reedited Lumpy Gravy, recorded simultaneously with We're Only in It for the Money, was spoken by a small group which included Motorhead Sherwood, Roy Estrada, Spider Barbour, All-Night John (the manager of the studio) and Louis Cuneo, who was noted for his laugh, which sounded like a "psychotic turkey".
 The concept of the reedited album derived from Zappa's "big note" theory, which states that the universe consists of a single element, and that atoms are vibrations of that element, a "big note".

 The revised album proved to be very difficult to make, as the orchestral master tapes recovered from Capitol featured many poor splices.
 The reedited version also incorporated additional musical content not on the original release of the album, including previously recorded surf music and a 1963 Zappa-produced demo recording of a tune that later appeared in a 1967 recording under the title "Take Your Clothes Off When You Dance" on We're Only in It for the Money.
 Some of the editing was done in Zappa's living room.
 On the 1967 and 1968 releases of the album, Zappa was credited as "Francis Vincent Zappa", as Zappa had believed that this was his real name.
 He later learned that his birth name was Frank Vincent Zappa, and this mistake was subsequently corrected in reissues of the album.